cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/cel-go-for-policy-as-code.md

 We first need to consider how to obtain the data we’ll use to formulate the metrics.
 The [documentation for RHDS 11 (and earlier) describes the ‘connection’ attribute in the ‘cn=monitoring’ object](https://access.redhat.com/documentation/en-us/red_hat_directory_server/11/html/configuration_command_and_file_reference/core_server_configuration_reference#cnmonitor).
 However the version for [RHDS 12 seems to have a different format compared to earlier versions](https://access.redhat.com/documentation/en-us/red_hat_directory_server/12/html/configuration_and_schema_reference/assembly_cn-monitor_config-schema-reference-title#ref_connection_assembly_cn-monitor), but they show essentially the same information.
 I’m showing the older format.

-There are considerations for obtaining this data, similar to polling a large SNMP table: the LDAP service will need to lock some data briefly to present consistent information, and the ‘connection’ attribute is multi-valued; you’ll get one value for each connection currently in the system.
+There are considerations for obtaining this data, similar to polling a large SNMP table: the LDAP service may need to lock some data briefly to present consistent information, and the ‘connection’ attribute is multi-valued; you’ll get one value for each connection currently in the system.
 That said, I’ve found that it will return the data very quickly (<<1s) even on a busy server.

 The documentation does also state that (because of the potential for service disruption if polled too frequently) that it is only provided if you bind to the service as the directory manager.
 I’ve yet to investigate if an ACI can be used to mitigate this.